Get To Know the Redis Database: Iterating Over Keys

 redis keys scan

-Cursor Based Iterators: SCAN
+Cursor-Based Iterators: SCAN

 redis iterating over keys

 • A given element may be returned multiple times.
-It is up to the application to handle the case of duplicated elements
+It is up to the application to handle the case of duplicated elements.

-• Elements that were not constantly present in the collection during a full iteration, may be returned or not: it is undefined.
+• Elements that were not constantly present in the collection during a full iteration may be returned or not; it is undefined.

 • The COUNT option can be used to limit the number of elements returned in each iteration.
 The default value is 10.
 However, it is considered only a suggestion and not enforced in all cases.
-COUNT value can be changed during each iteration call.
+The COUNT value can be changed during each iteration call.

 SCAN in Action